SBIR & STTR

 Learn how to access a $3.6 billion federal R&D Program

 The federal SBIR/STTR programs provide funds for early-stage research and development at small U.S. businesses.
-For those looking to commercialize innovation, Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR) grants are important options to consider.
+The primary goal is to stimulate commercial innovation, Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR) awards are important options to consider.
 University researchers across the country have found these to be significant sources of funding.

 This workshop is for startups and small technology-oriented companies, entrepreneurs, and university research faculty that are engaging in innovative research & development with the goal of commercialization.

 - Understand the basics of SBIR/STTR, including differences between the 2 programs, major differences between 11 SBIR agencies, changes occurring in the programs over time

 - Learn a logical step-by-step process for developing a competitive Phase I SBIR/STTR proposal